Call for Abstracts

 The WFOT Congress 2018 Programme Committee would like to thank everyone who submitted an abstract/s for consideration in the programme.

-Notifications will be sent to the submitting authors via email on 27 July 2017.
+Notifications will be sent to the submitting authors via email during August 2017.

 |Call for Abstracts Opened||January 2017|